{{org_field_logo}}

 13. Training and Supervision

-All staff will receive training during induction and mandatory annual refresher training on:
+All staff and workers will receive appropriate induction and refresher training relevant to their role.
+Training may include:

 14. Monitoring and Quality Assurance